ssebastian0626/DSEM-assignment-4-/README.md

 Mandatory

--Run the model without a CO₂ emissions limit.
+ - Run the model without a CO₂ emissions limit.
--Run the model with 100% CO₂ emissions reduction (zero emissions).
+ - Run the model with 100% CO₂ emissions reduction (zero emissions).
--Compare the two scenarios and describe how the electricity system changes
+ - Compare the two scenarios and describe how the electricity system changes

 We should choose one of the followings:

--Grid Expansion
+ - Grid Expansion
--Technology Costs
+ - Technology Costs
--Renewable Potentials
+ - Renewable Potentials
--Nuclear Cost
+ - Nuclear Cost
--Weather Year
+ - Weather Year